Hi there, I’m Camilla and I love good food and coffee.

 My approach to food and nutrition is to ‘tread gently and with care’ and I wholeheartedly support a non-diet approach to health and wellbeing (read: I am not into restrictive diets, calorie counting, superfood supplements or prescriptive meal plans of any kind – with the exception of meal plans that may be used in some stages of clinical eating disorder recovery).

 I am a firm believer in eating and moving in a way that best suits YOUR mind, body and lifestyle; combining principles of intuitive eating and eating behaviour/psychology with evidence-based nutrition science, to help you achieve your own goals.

 I am also passionate about the power of basic cooking skills and food preparation in helping individuals to achieve a positive and sustainable relationship with food, AND I also just really LOVE to bake (so you may even walk away from a session with a free slice of cake!).

-It’s all about small, sustainable changes…and becoming more mindful of our actions, rather than obsessive.
+For me, as a dietitian (and human!) it’s all about small, sustainable changes…and becoming more mindful of our actions, rather than obsessive.
 A gentle approach to nutrition.

-A little more about me…
+A few more random facts about me…